Cray-HPE/uan-product-stream/docs/portal/developer-portal/installation_prereqs/Prepare_for_UAN_Product_Installation.md

         deployed gitea
         ```

-    4. Verify `cray-conman` is connected to compute nodes and UANs.
+    4. Ensure that the `cray-console-node` pods are connected to compute nodes and UANs so that they are monitored and their consoles are logged.

-        Sometimes the compute nodes an UAN are not up yet when `cray-conman` is initialized and will not be monitored yet.
-Verify that all nodes are being monitored for console logging or re-initialize `cray-conman` if needed.

         a.
-Use kubectl to exec into the running `cray-conman` pod, then check the existing connections.
+Obtain a list of the xnames for all compute nodes and UANs.

+        b.
+Obtain the `cray-console-operator` pod ID.

         ```bash
+        ncn# CONPOD=$(kubectl get pods -n services \-o wide|grep cray-console-operator|awk '{print $1}')
+        ncn# echo $CONPOD
+        ```

+        c.
+Obtain the full pod name of the `cray-console-pod` that is connected to one of the UANs or compute nodes.
+Replace _`XNAME`_ with one of the xnames identified in substep a.

+        ```bash
+        ncn# NODEPOD=$(kubectl -n services exec $CONPOD -c cray-console-operator -- sh -c \
+        "/app/get-node XNAME" | jq .podname | sed 's/"//g')
+        ncn# echo $NODEPOD
+        ```
+        d.
+Log into the pod identified in the previous substep.

+        ```bash
+        ncn# kubectl exec -n services -it $NODEPOD -c cray-console-node -- bash cray-console-node#
+        ```
+        e.
+Search for the UAN and compute node xnames in the list of nodes monitored by that pod.

+        ```bash
-        cray-conman-b69748645-qtfxj:/ # conman -q
+        cray-console-node# conman -q
         x9000c0s1b0n0
         x9000c0s20b0n0
         x9000c0s22b0n0